zibanouri/zibanouri/README.md

 ---

-## About Me
-My web development journey began with **HTML, CSS, and Bootstrap**.
-I then advanced to **JavaScript** and **TypeScript**, and started building dynamic UIs with **React**.
-Currently, through consistent, project-based practice, I am working toward becoming an independent and proficient front-end developer.

-At the same time, I am improving my design skills with **Adobe Photoshop**, which helps me build more cohesive, user-friendly, and visually appealing interfaces.

-My ultimate goal is professional independence—delivering real value through both **code and design**.
+I started programming with HTML and CSS, and then I got acquainted with Bootstrap and JavaScript.
+I am currently learning React and using libraries like Lucid and Chat.
+I have learned and work with Photoshop to the extent that a front-end developer should know.
+All the projects I have on GitHub are the result of months of hard work to achieve my goals.
+I love my job and I code with love.
 ---

 ## Development Skills